nmalbran/NexuizLogParser/README.md

 *Notes*:

-- `teamX_id` is the id given by Nexuiz, in string format.
+- `player.id` and `team.id` are the id given by Nexuiz, in string format.
 - `[]['players']['nick']` is the nickname used in that game, while `[]['players']['name']` is the name mapped by `KNOWN_PLAYER_NICKS`.
 - The time in `[]['players']['team']` is when the player joined the team.
 - The top level numbers are the game's number, in order of appearance in the log.
+- `last_team` is the last team which the player joined.

 ### Stats definition